All Too Well (10 Minute Version) (TV)

 Uncle Jerry identifies this as oxymoronic, 'okay' and 'fine' are near-synonyms, yet she claims to be one but not the other, creating a contradiction that captures her emotional state.

-The oxymoronic quality captures the speaker's attempt to minimize her pain while simultaneously confessing it, embodying the helplessness of not being able to articulate her real state.
+The oxymoronic quality captures the speaker's attempt to minimise her pain while simultaneously confessing it, embodying the helplessness of not being able to articulate her real state.

 Uncle Jerry identifies an intermittent rhyme scheme, cold/somehow/house/now (somehow and now rhyme), gaze/place/days and upstate/place.
 He characterizes it as a sort of BBA pattern, noting she's not consistent but consistent enough to call it a 'rhymed, rhythmical poem.'